 The aim of this study is to evaluate the effect of the Occupational Health Nursing course on compliance of nursing students with standard precautions.
-A quasi-experimental research that was with a pre-post-test design without a control group was used in this research.
-The of the study consists of 75 third grade students who chose the Occupational Halb Nursing elective course and agreed to participate in the study.
-Occupational Health Nrs ng elective course that takes part in the 5th term of the nursing faculty curriculum is two hours per week during a term.
-As data collection tools were used the sociodemographic characteristics questionnaire and Compliance with Standard Precautions Socio-Demographic Characteristics Questionnaire consisted of questions including age gender.
+A quasi-experimental research design that was with a pre-post-test design without a control group was used in this research.
+The sample of the study consists of 75 third grade students who chose the Occupational Health Nursing elective course and agreed to participate in the study.
+Occupational Health Nursing elective course that takes part in the 5th term of the nursing faculty curriculum is two hours per week during a term.
+As data collection tools were used the sociodemographic characteristics questionnaire and Compliance with Standard Precautions Scale.
+Socio-Demographic Characteristics Questionnaire consisted of questions including age, gender.
 Compliance with Standard Precautions Scale are 20 items on a Likert-type scale ranging from 1="never" to 4="always".
 As calculating the scale scores, a score of 1 was interpreted as an "always" response, while 0 was for the other responses.
-A total range score of 0(20 is expected, with higher scores signifying better compliance with standard precautions.
-IBM SPSS (Statistical Package for the Social Sciences) as forward (version 20) was used for the score of the science of the score of the s Social Sciences) software (version 20) was used for the analysis.
+A total range score of 0-20 is expected, with higher scores signifying better compliance with standard precautions.
+IBM SPSS (Statistical Package for the Social Sciences) software (version 20) was used for data analysis.
 The paired sample t-test was used to compare mean scores of the Compliance with Standard Precautions Scale at the pretest and posttest.
 A p-value of <0.05 was considered significant.
 The mean age of nursing students is 21.69±0.97.
 94.7% of them are women.
 The pre-test and post-test mean scores of the nursing students in Compliance with Standard Precautions Scale were 14.53±2.41, 15.05±2.48, respectively.
 There were statistically significant differences between the pre and post-test Compliance with Standard Precautions Scale scores of nursing students (p<0.05).
 The results of this study demonstrated that Occupational Health Nursing Course provided to increase compliance of nursing students with standard precautions.
-In order to reduce occupational accidents by increasing the comprance of nursing students with the standard precautions, it is recommended to increase subjects and practices regarding occupational health in the nursing curriculum.
+In order to reduce occupational accidents by increasing the compliance of nursing students with the standard precautions, it is recommended to increase the subjects and practices regarding occupational health in the nursing curriculum.